MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

 ### A brief introduction to APIs
 ---

-In this section, we will take a look at an alternative way to gather data than the previous pattern based, HTML scraping.
+In this section, we will take a look at an alternative way to gather data than the previous pattern based HTML scraping.
 Sometimes websites offer an API (or Application Programming Interface) as a service which provides a high level interface to directly retrieve data from their repositories or databases at the backend.

 From Wikipedia,